-LETJOG is Nick Heath’s Charity Website, set up in Spring 2021 ahead of my 58-day unsupported solo walk from Land’s End To John O’Groats (LETJOG) in aid of Mind, Parkinson’s UK and The Hospice of St Francis.
+LETJOG is Nick Heath’s Charity Website, set up in Spring 2021 ahead of my 58-day unsupported solo walk, 1,080 miles from Land’s End To John O’Groats (LETJOG) in aid of Mind, Parkinson’s UK and The Hospice of St Francis

-With your kind help these challenges have raised over £30,000 for various charities, and you can read more about my adventures on the LETJOG, C2C, R&S, PEAKS and E2W Tabs above.
-Or for a more detailed look at all these treks and more please hit the BLOG Tab.
+With your kind help these challenges have raised over £30,000 for various charities, and you can read more about my adventures on the LETJOG, C2C, R&S, PEAKS, E2W and CAMINO Tabs above.
+Or for a more detailed look at all these treks and more, please hit the BLOG Tab

 About Me

-I’m Nick Heath, a young ‘60-something’ who loves trekking, nordic walking, and just being in the outdoors.
+I’m Nick Heath, an active ‘60-something’ who loves trekking, nordic walking, and just being in the outdoors.
 This passion has led me into some ambitious endurance events and to undertake some wonderful journeys on foot around the UK and overseas.

 Based in west Hertfordshire, my trekking experiences over the last decade, aside from LETJOG 2021 and my other charity walks outlined above, comprise many of the UK’s long-distance paths, including the Pennine Way, Offa’s Dyke, the Ridgeway, and some significant overseas walks such as climbing Mount Toubkal in Morocco and completing the Gokyo Lakes and Everest Base Camp trek in Nepal.